cardillan/mindcode/doc/syntax/SYNTAX.markdown

 ### Numeric literals

-Mindustry supports the classic decimal notation for integers and floats:
+Mindcode supports the classic decimal notation for integers and floats, including scientific notation:

 * `1`
 * `3.14159`
 * `-35`
 * `-9381.355`
+* `1e10`
+* `1.5e-5`
+* `-6.45e+8`

+**Note**: Mindustry itself doesn't recognize numeric literals in scientific notation containing a decimal separator.
+For example, `1.5e-5` is not a valid mlog number.
+Mindcode accepts these literals and converts them to a notation acceptable by mlog, e.g. `15e-6`

-Mindustry also supports hexadecimal representation for integers:
+Mindustry also supports hexadecimal and binary representation for integers:

 * `0x35`
 * `0xf1`
+* `0b010001101`

 ### Boolean literals